syncfusion-content/blazor-docs/blazor/diagram-component/ports/positioning.md

 ## Margin

 `Margin` is an absolute value used to add some blank space to any one of its four sides.
 The ports can be displaced with the margin property.
-The following code example explains how to align an port based on its Offset, HorizontalAlignment, VerticalAlignment, and Margin values.
+The following code example explains how to align a port based on its Offset, HorizontalAlignment, VerticalAlignment, and Margin values.

 ```cshtml
 @using Syncfusion.Blazor.Diagram